 VOTE-BY-MAIL PICK UP BY DESIGNEE

-Pick up ballots are available up to nine (9) days prior to the day of the election.
-A qualified voter may designate, in writing, another person to pick up a vote-by-mail ballot for the voter.
-The designee may only pick up two vote-by-mail ballots per election other than his or her own ballot, except for ballots picked up for members of his or her immediate family.
+Pick up ballots are available up to nine (9) days before the day of an election.
+A qualified voter may designate, in writing, a person to pick up a vote-by-mail ballot for the voter.
+However, the person designated may not pick up more than two vote-by-mail ballots per election, other than the designee's own ballot, except that additional ballots may be picked up for members of the designee's immediate family.
+"Immediate family" means the designee's spouse or the parent, child, grandparent, grandchild, or sibling of the designee or of the designee's spouse.
 The designee must provide picture identification, the written authorization from the voter and complete an affidavit.

 MARKING THE VOTE-BY-BALLOT